inyourbrowser.com

 Is my file uploaded anywhere?

-No. The file is read directly by your browser using the File API and hashed with the SubtleCrypto API.
-It never leaves your device.
+All processing runs in your browser.
+The file is read using the File API and hashed with the SubtleCrypto API.